Betty Moscoviter, ‘Jesus delivered me from hate’

 You need God!

-My husband and I would very much like to go on holiday, but we had little money at that time.
+My husband and I would very much wanted to go on holiday, but we had little money at the time.
 Every time God came in my thoughts “I will challenge Him,” I thought and prayed (in a hostile way), “Lord, if you really exist, please take care that we can go on holiday.
 I need 300 guilders.”
 I just mentioned an amount with the thought, “This will not happen anyway.”
 The next morning my husband got the post and he gave me an envelope with “Betty” written on it in beautiful ornamental letters.
 I thought it would be an invitation for a Tupperware party or something like that, but when I opened the envelope, I was perplexed ….
 300 guilders!
 I fell directly on my knees and shouted, “He exists, He exists!”

 In the time that followed a lot of pain and grief came out.
 I talked a lot with God and wrestled with questions such as, “Why did you do this to my family?”
 I didn’t get any answers directly, but I realised that I had a Father to whom I could go with all my pain and sorrows.
 I learned to ‘cast all my cares upon Him.’
 Words that I discovered only later in my Bible in 1 Peter 5:7.
 Trusting in God gave me some rest, but the hate was still there.

 “God exists,” I told Theo when he visited us another time.
 “But that is not all.
 God sent His Son, the Lord Jesus, to this earth.”
 Theo replied.
 Shocked I said, “Hold on, we Jews don’t believe in Jesus!”
 I associated Jesus with Nazi-Germany, with the people who killed my family.